Tag Archives: Sea of Galilee

 The recent findings also invite us to look again at Jesus’ disciples.
 What kind of people were Peter, Andrew, James and John, and the other Galilean fishermen whom Jesus called to follow him?
 They’re often described as “poor” “ignorant” fishermen, tagging along, open-mouthed, before the wonders Jesus worked and the words he spoke.

 But Galilean fishermen seem more resourceful and knowledgeable than that.
-They were knowledgeable guides to the world around the Sea of Galilee.
+They knew the world around the Sea of Galilee.
 That world was more complex than we might think.
 On its western shore were mostly Jewish communities; on its eastern shores were the gentile cities of the Decapolis.

 Jesus goes first to the lost sheep of the house of Israel, but then he crosses over to gentile world.
 Who takes him to this different world but savvy fishermen who know the places and the peoples around the sea?